Avalin/Pokemon-NBFC-Example-Scene/HAND-IN-REQUIREMENTS.md

 They must have textures.
 They can have animations.
 Be sure to choose the right format for the web.

 6.
-Setup camera to user-height and control position from camera in entity
+Setup camera to user-height and control position on camera in entity

 7.
 Setup lights (at least one of each) and shadows.
 Use the frame inspector ctrl-alt-i to help